How to Design and Word Your Wedding Reception Invitations

 When you start wedding planning, the first thing you’ll want to do is create multiple guest lists for your wedding events.
 Chances are you might not require a rehearsal dinner for a smaller ceremony, but it might be nice to gather with parents and a few close friends the night before.

 Once you know what you’re doing the night before the ceremony, create your ceremony guest list.
-It can be anywhere from just the betrothed and necessary witnesses to a mid-sized group of close friends and family members.
+It can be anywhere from just the betrothed and necessary witnesses to a mid-sized group of loved ones.

 From here, you have several options.
-You can send two wedding invitations — one for the ceremony and one for the reception.
+You can send two wedding invitations — one for the ceremony and one for the wedding reception.
 Or you can send one invitation for the reception and include a private message for those invited to the ceremony with necessary details and RSVP information.
-With evites, either option is easy and economical.
+You might even decide to host a reception-only wedding.
+With evites, any option is easy and economical.

 How to Word Wedding Reception-Only Invitations

 However you decide to send your invitations, you’ll want to be careful with your wedding invitation wording.
 Be clear in specifying that guests are invited to a reception celebrating your marriage.
-This suggests they will not be witnessing your marriage but that you will be arriving to the reception as newlyweds.
-Here are a few key phrases you can include:
+This suggests they will not be witnessing your marriage but that you will be arriving at the reception as newlyweds.

 This way, you can schedule your ceremony a few hours — or even a few weeks — before the reception.
 Or you might even host your reception before a ceremony that’s scheduled at a destination afterward.
 In this case, you might say, “Sarah and John invite you to a wedding reception in anticipation of their coming marriage.”